Hierarchically Composing Level Generators for the Creation of Complex Structures: Introduction

-This approach has three main benefits: (1) the level of control a user has over each component, being able to change each component individually (at different levels of abstraction) without modifying the others; (2) the combinatorial explosion in the number of final structures that can be generated~\citep{tasse2020Boolean,tasse2022Generalisation}; and (3) being able to specify the desired structure in an interpretable way by referencing subcomponents, allowing easier generation of complex levels compared to normal, non-hierarchical PCG methods.
+This approach has three main benefits: (1) due to the independence, users can modify the creation of each component (at different levels of abstraction) in isolation; (2) the combinatorial explosion in the number of levels that can be generated~\citep{tasse2020Boolean}; and (3) the ability to specify the desired structure by referencing subcomponents, allowing easier generation of complex levels compared to normal, non-hierarchical methods.

-Our approach builds on a recent method, \pcgnn~\citep{beukman2022Procedural}, which uses neuroevolution and novelty search to evolve diverse level generators.
-We extend this method by hierarchically composing these generators to create large and complex structures.
+We extend \pcgnn~\citep{beukman2022Procedural}, a recent method which uses neuroevolution and novelty search to evolve diverse level generators, by hierarchically composing these independent generators to create large and complex structures in tile-based games.
 We demonstrate that using composition makes it significantly easier to generate complex structures compared to using a single, non-compositional generator, an effect which becomes more pronounced as we increase the complexity of the low-level structures.
-Furthermore, we can automatically generate large-scale towns and cities by specifying a few, simple objectives.
-We finally provide a qualitative showcase of the generated levels.\footnote{Source code is publicly released at \url{\ghurl}}
+Furthermore, we can automatically generate large-scale towns and cities by specifying a few, simple objectives.\footnote{Code is available at \url{\ghurl}}